 These are often considered the fun bets.
 Proposition bets, or props, are often exotic bets with little or no impact on the actual outcome of a game.
 Props are essentially gamblers betting on whether or not something will happen.

 Will the coin toss before the start of the game come up heads or tails?
 Will the Giants score first against the Jets?
-Will Eli Manning throw for more than 2 touchdown passes?
+Will Daniel Jones throw for more than two touchdown passes?

 Sportsbooks often offer props on all kinds of things in big games with large audiences such as the Super Bowl.
 For example, the color of the post-game gatorade bath on the winning team’s coach is fair game as a prop bet in NJ.

 Futures bets are long-term wagers that may take place over an entire season.
 Common futures bets include betting on a team to win a division title, championship, or just to make the playoffs.
 The best odds are offered on these bets before the start of the season.

 Sports are unpredictable, particularly over the length of an entire season.
-As a result, futures bets pay big odds.
+As a result, futures bets generally pay big odds.